The Different Types of Startup Valuations — and When Each One Matters

 Importantly, post-money valuation is not used for tax compliance and has no role in determining option strike prices.

-4. Common Stock Valuation
+4. What Is a Common Stock Valuation and How Is It Used?

 While closely related to a 409A, it's worth calling out separately.